gfouz/gfouz.github.io/content/articles/oldnews.md

 ---
-title: Old news from around the world.
+title: OLD NEWS FROM MANY COUNTRIES.
 description: Learning how to use @nuxt/content to create a blog
 img: world.jpg
 alt: my third blog post